 Introduction to Folklore

-4-weeks (last 4) | Registration closed 9/1/2024
+4-weeks (last 4) | This course is completed

 An introductory foray into the always fascinating and often confusing world of folklore.
 What is folklore?
 What is not folklore?
 Is it ephemeral, physical, or both?
 Do I have folklore?
 Do you have folklore?
 Join folklorist Elinor Levy on a journey through the familiar and the new.